Discreet Confidential Consultation (213) 374-3952

 The problem with the police doing that was that nobody else saw him with his clothes off.
 No testimony or evidence was presented that anybody could see anyway because they were in the back seat of the car.

-You can have a trial, but the judge is not going to their time with a problem here.
+You can have a trial, but the judge will not spend their time with a problem here.
 What is your theory?
 How is it indecent exposure (CALCRIM 1160) if nobody else saw it?
 The girl was consensual.

 She had her clothes off as well, and there's no testimony or evidence that someone could see it, then it's not indecent exposure.
 So, that's one scenario that I see happen all the time, where people are in a car in public somewhere, and they're engaging n some sexual activity.